k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 ## RBAC in Fabric
 Fabric includes an authentication and authorization mechanism that enables managing user access control and restrictions, such as:

-- Creating / dropping users, roles and API Keys.
+- Creating/dropping users, roles, and API Keys.
 - Assigning users to roles.
 - Granting access on different levels, for example:
   - Access to LUIs can be defined on a user level.
   - Access to the methods that access LUIs can be defined on a role level.
 - Assigning security profiles to roles.

 The use of roles makes permissions management much easier.
-It avoids having to manually grant sets of privileges, user by user.
+It eliminates the need to grant sets of privileges, user by user, manually.
 For example, several users may be assigned as 'administrators'.

 User access control management can be performed by using either one of these two methods: